ZuyiI/laptop-etl/README.md

 # Introduction

-This project focuses on the preprocessing of a dataset containing over 1,300 laptop product listings from a client's e-commerce platform (sourced via Kaggle).
-In competitive digital markets, extracting insights from such data is crucial.
-This work outlines the systematic steps taken to clean, structure, and prepare the dataset, addressing inconsistencies and missing values to improve reliability for analysis.
-The goal is to enable strategic insights into how technical specifications and brand influence pricing, setting the foundation for data-driven e-commerce strategies.
+The ETL process focuses on the preprocessing of a dataset containing over 1,300 laptop product listings from a client's e-commerce platform (sourced via Kaggle).

 # Dataset